mhmulder/image_captioning/README.md

 ## Overview
-This repository contains an image captioning/description net that Automatically writes captions for images containing furniture..
+This repository contains an image captioning/description net that automatically writes captions for images containing furniture.

-If you are just here to read a notebook on how to build a image captioning net in Keras 2 and TensorFlow, you can follow through the notebook [here!](#notebook-that-doesn't exist yet)
+If you are just here to read a notebook on how to build a image captioning net in Keras 2 and TensorFlow, you can follow through the notebook [here!](#image_captioning_notebook.ipynb)

 ## Motivation